Online Student Feedback on Teaching is MOBILE!

 Summaries can be printed using the Mozilla Firefox browser.
 Please see the Faculty Tools below for detailed printing instructions (including “print to pdf”).
 Individual Student Responses and Class Summaries can also be “printed to pdf” and then saved electronically for future use/upload.

 How can I make this online SFF process successful?

 You as the instructor will decide when and how (within the student feedback window for the term) the students in your class(es) will complete the Student Feedback on Teaching.
 Now that the Student Feedback forms (SFF) are available online – your students may complete the SFF on their own from any computer or you may choose to set aside class time that the students may complete the SFF (If your class does not meet in a computer lab, you could invite students to bring their laptops for this option.).
-Experience with the student feedback process from 1st Quarter courses shows a much higher participation rate when students are asked to bring laptops to class and given class time to complete the student feedback form.
-Please see Best Practices link below for these and other suggestions.
+Please see the Best Practices link below for these and other suggestions.

 - Best Practices

 - Instructors – How to Access Individual Student Response Reports and Class Summaries

 - Chairs – How to Access Department Student Feedback Summaries in PAWS